Lancet January 30, 2010

-Neoadjuvant chemotherapy with trastuzumab followed by adjuvant trastuzumab versus neoadjuvant chemotherapy alone, in patients with HER2-positive locally advanced breast cancer (the NOAH trial)
+Neoadjuvant chemotherapy with trastuzumab followed by adjuvant trastuzumab versus neoadjuvant chemotherapy alone, in patients with HER2-positive locally advanced breast cancer (the NOAH trial): a randomised controlled superiority trial with a parallel HER2-negative cohort

 Bottom Line

-The NOAH trial demonstrated that the addition of one year of trastuzumab to neoadjuvant and adjuvant chemotherapy significantly improves event-free survival and pathological complete response in patients with HER2-positive locally advanced or inflammatory breast cancer.
+The NOAH trial demonstrated that the addition of one year of trastuzumab (given both as neoadjuvant and adjuvant therapy) to neoadjuvant chemotherapy significantly improves pathological complete response and event-free survival in women with HER2-positive locally advanced or inflammatory breast cancer.

 Key Findings